Family farm swaps cows for goats amid changed dairy industry

 Iowa now has around 200 licensed dairy goat operations, making up close to 20% of the state’s licensed dairy farms, according to Larry Tranel, a dairy specialist with the Iowa State University extension.
 Add on to that another suspected 300 unlicensed farms and goat dairies possibly comprise 30% of the dairy producers in the state, he said.

-The growth is sustainable as specialty cheese continue to grow, Tranel said.
+The growth is sustainable as specialty cheese continues to grow, Tranel said.

 At the Joneslan Farm, on a dirt road with views of mountains, the goats erupt into baaing and crowd the fences inside the barn to inspect anyone who walks in as they munch on hay.
 Twice a day, they walk in mass to the parlor to be milked.